 East Africa Dairy Development

-The East Africa Dairy Development (EADD) program is designed to boost the milk yields and incomes of small-scale farmers in Africa so they can lift their communities out of hunger and poverty.
-With help from a $25.5 million grant from the Bill & Melinda Gates Foundation, the second phase of EADD will work with more than 200,000 farmers to improve dairy production and access to markets over the next four years.
+The East Africa Dairy Development (EADD) program is designed to boost the milk yields and incomes of small-scale farmers in Africa (Kenya, Uganda and Tanzania) so they can lift their communities out of hunger and poverty.
+With help from a $25.5 million grant from the Bill & Melinda Gates Foundation, the second phase of EADD will work with more than 200,000 farmers to improve dairy production and access to markets over the next two years.

 In its first five years, EADD provided extensive training on dairy husbandry, business practices and operation, and marketing of dairy products to the 179,000 farming families in the program.
 Heifer and its partners also developed 27 milk collection hubs, strengthened 10 existing hubs, and formed 68 farmer business associations to manage the plants.
 Since then, EADD has grown to be one of the leading market-oriented development initiatives in eastern Africa.

 Building on the success and lessons learned in Phase I, EADD II has refined and improved the hub approach.
 The program focuses on building social capital, and actively pursues partnerships with and investments from local processors and other private sector players.
 The goal is to increase hub sustainability so that other public and private entities are primed to scale up this approach.
 EADD II acts as a catalyst by bringing interventions that create innovative, scalable market-based solutions to help smallholder farm families improve their livelihoods and fulfill their needs and dreams.

 The vision for EADD II is to provide an additional 136,000 smallholder farm families the opportunities to create financial independence and social equality.
 Together with our program partners, we are changing the nutritional landscape in East Africa, one family, one community at a time.